clusternet/website/content/en/docs/introduction.md

 ![](/images/clusternet-arch.png)

-Clusternet is a lightweight addon that consists of three components, `clusternet-agent`, `clusternet-scheduler` and `clusternet-hub`.
+Clusternet is a lightweight addon that consists of four components, `clusternet-agent`, `clusternet-scheduler`, `clusternet-controller-manager` (added since v0.15.0) and `clusternet-hub`.

 `clusternet-agent` is responsible for